FlightControl-Master/slate/source/includes/Functional.Spawn.md

 Spawn_US_Platoon_Middle = SPAWN:New( 'US Tank Platoon Middle' ):InitLimit( 12, 150 ):Schedule( 200, 0.4 ):InitRandomizeTemplate( Spawn_US_Platoon ):InitRandomizeRoute( 3, 3, 2000 )
 Spawn_US_Platoon_Right = SPAWN:New( 'US Tank Platoon Right' ):InitLimit( 12, 150 ):Schedule( 200, 0.4 ):InitRandomizeTemplate( Spawn_US_Platoon ):InitRandomizeRoute( 3, 3, 2000 )
 ```
+This method is rather complicated to understand.
+But I'll try to explain.
+This method becomes useful when you need to spawn groups with random templates of groups defined within the mission editor,
+but they will all follow the same Template route and have the same prefix name.
+In other words, this method randomizes between a defined set of groups the template to be used for each new spawn of a group.

 <h4> Parameters </h4>
 * [SPAWN](#spawn-class-)